bacongravy/giphy-anywhere/README.md

 ## Usage

-Whenever the urge to gif strikes, just hit Command-Control-G, select your destiny, and press OK.
+Whenever the urge to gif strikes, just hit Command-Control-G, find a gif to fit your mood, and press OK.
+The URL of the last-viewed gif will be inserted into the currently focused text area.

 ## Known issues